flox/nixexprs/docs/builders.md

 #### Versions
 This function is only available for the default Go version of nixpkgs `buildGoPackage` function, which is currently Go 1.15.x

+## `flox.buildRustPackage`

+Creates a Rust application from an auto-updating reference to a repository.

+**For files:** `pkgs/<name>/default.nix`

+#### Inputs
+- `project` (string, mandatory): The name of the GitHub repository in your organization to use as the source of this Rust application.
+- All other arguments are passed to nixpkgs `rustPlatform.buildRustPackage` function.
+Refer to [its documentation](https://nixos.org/manual/nixpkgs/stable/#compiling-rust-applications-with-cargo) for more information.
+One of the following arguments is needed for specifying the dependencies:
+  - `cargoSha256` (string): The hash of all dependencies.
+Since this hash is not known beforehand, a fake hash like `lib.fakeSha256` must be used at first to get the correct hash with the first failing build.
+  - `cargoVendorDir` (path): An alternative to `cargoSha256`, which can be used if dependencies are vendored with `cargo vendor`.
+Pass the path to the `vendor` directory with this option.

+#### Returns
+A derivation containing:
+- The binaries declared by the Rust package

+#### Versions
+This function is only available for the default Rust version of nixpkgs, which is currently Rust 1.46.x